 Project 1: Targeting glypican-3 in hepatocellular carcinoma

 Project 2: Targeting mesothelin in mesothelioma, ovarian cancer and cholangiocarcinoma

-Mesothelin is expressed at high levels in mesothelioma, ovarian cancer, pancreatic cancer, lung cancer, cholangiocarcinoma, breast cancer and other cancers.
+Mesothelin is expressed in mesothelioma, ovarian cancer, pancreatic cancer, lung cancer, gastric cancer, colorectal cancer, breast cancer and cholangiocarcinoma.
 The molecular interaction between mesothelin and MUC16 (also known as CA125) may facilitate the implantation and spread of tumors.
-We experimentally established the 64-amino acid functional binding domain (IAB, 296-359) in the N-terminus of cell surface mesothelin for MUC16.
+We experimentally established the functional binding domain (IAB, 296-359) in mesothelin for MUC16.
 HN125, an immunoadhesin based on the IAB domain, disrupts the cancer cell adhesion mediated by the MUC16-mesothelin interaction and elicits antibody-dependent cell mediated cytotoxicity (ADCC) against MUC16-positive tumor cells.
-Subsequently, we generated the HN1 and SD1 human monoclonal antibodies.
-HN1 binds the N-terminal end of cell surface mesothelin, disrupts the mesothelin-MUC16 interaction and elicits ADCC against tumor cells.
-SD1 is a human single-domain (VH) antibody that recognizes a unique site (539-588) of mesothelin close to the cell surface and exhibits complement-dependent cytotoxicity (CDC) as well as ADCC against tumor cells.
+Subsequently, we generated the HN1 and SD1 human monoclonal antibodies specific for mesothelin.
+HN1 disrupts the mesothelin-MUC16 interaction and elicits ADCC against tumor cells.
+SD1 is a human single-domain (VH) antibody that recognizes a unique site (539-588) in mesothelin close to the cell surface and exhibits complement-dependent cytotoxicity (CDC) as well as ADCC against tumor cells.
 The new human antibodies show potential for use as cancer therapeutic candidates.

 Method 1: Use of tumor spheroids for therapeutic antibody research

 Method 2: Use of mammalian cell display for therapeutic antibody discovery

 Antibody engineering is typically carried out by displaying human antibodies or antibody fragments on the surface of microorganisms (e.g. phage/virus, bacteria and yeast).
-We established a method known as 'mammalian cell display' that is adapted from Dr. Dane Wittrup's (MIT) yeast cell display.
+We established a method known as 'mammalian cell display' that is adapted from Dane Wittrup's (MIT) yeast cell display.
 Using this approach, functional single-chain antibodies are expressed on human HEK-293 cells, and high affinity antigen binders are isolated from a combinatory library via flow cytometry.

 BIOC301/302 - Biochemistry I/II